 St Augustine – 40 miles south of Jacksonville – is the oldest continuously-inhabited European settlement in the contiguous United States.
-Founded in 1565 by Spanish explorers, it retains a distinct historical character.
-So it’s the perfect Florida holiday destination for history buffs.
-Its charming Town Plan Historic District is a U.S. National Historic District.
-Stroll along the narrow, brick-lined streets and you’ll find centuries-old buildings, quaint shops and restaurants, and hidden courtyards.
+Founded way back in 1565 by Spanish explorers, it still retains its proper distinct historical character – defo one for the history buffs.
+Its charming Town Plan Historic District is a U.S. National Historic District, making it the place to go for a stroll.
+Head down the narrow, brick-lined streets and you’ll find centuries-old buildings, quaint shops and restaurants, and hidden courtyards.

 Las Olas Boulevard is a hub for shopping, dining and drinking, while the downtown area’s now a burgeoning arts district.
 FATVillage (which stands for Flager + Arts + Technology) is a four-block creative district that houses local artists, designers and techies.
 Their work is available to view and buy during the monthly ArtWalk, held on the last Saturday of every month.

 Fort Lauderdale’s biggest draw, though, is its shoreline.
-There are 23 miles of beach in the Greater Fort Lauderdale area.
+There’s 23 miles of beautiful beach in the Greater Fort Lauderdale area.
 So whether you’re looking for a quiet stretch of sand or a place to party, there’ll be one that fits the bill.
 It’s also a great place for a diving holiday.
 The three-tier reef system delights divers of all levels, and with over 100 shipwrecks there are plenty of sunken treasures to discover.

 The journey to the Florida Keys is one of the best things about holidaying here.
 Stretching from Miami to Key West, the Overseas Highway is one of the most scenic drives in the country.
-It comprises 113 miles of road and 42 bridges – including the spectacular Seven Mile Bridge – that pass over sparkling water and swaying palm trees.
+It comprises 113 miles of road and a whopping 42 bridges – including the spectacular Seven Mile Bridge – that pass over sparkling water and swaying palm trees.
 Once in Key West, you’ll be spoilt for choice in terms of beaches.
-It’s hard to tear yourself away from the sand but try to find time to explore Duval Street and visit the Ernest Hemingway House, where the author lived in the Thirties.
+It’s hard to tear yourself away from the sand but try to find time to explore Duval Street and visit the Ernest Hemingway House, where the author lived in the 30s.